ricrobrig/GuitarMyWay/README.md

 # GuitarMyWay
-A new way to learn guitar
+A new way to learn guitar.\n
 A standardized and simplified approach to learning guitar.
 A numeric, visuospatial approach.